blockchain/My-Wallet-V3-Frontend/README.md

     protractor config.js --specs [folder-name]/[file_name]_spec.js

-## Development
-Grunt keeps an eye on things in the background.
-In particular it compiles the Jade files whenever you change them.
-So make sure it's running:

-    grunt

 ## Contribute

 Did you know you can [sign your commits](https://git-scm.com/book/tr/v2/Git-Tools-Signing-Your-Work) using a PGP key?

 ## Testnet